Bridging Inertial and Dissipation Range Statistics in Rotating Turbulence: Introduction

 In this paper, we tackle this question.
-In particular, we (a) show how with increasing rotation rates not only does the energy dissipation field appear less intermittent with associated changes in its multifractal spectrum (b) establish a relation between the anomalous exponents of equal-time velocity structure functions, measured in the inertial range to the R\'enyi scaling exponent obtained from partition functions of the dissipation field $\vex$.
+In particular, we (a) show how with increasing rotation rates not only does the energy dissipation field appear less intermittent with associated changes in its multifractal spectrum{, and} (b) establish a relation between the anomalous exponents of equal-time velocity structure functions, measured in the inertial range to the R\'enyi scaling exponent obtained from partition functions of the dissipation field $\vex$.

 Experiments and DNSs are of course primary sources on which theoretical and phenomenological ideas are built.
-Nevertheless, \textit{synthetic} models still serve as useful tools to develop insights on the origins of intermittency and the curious nature of energy dissipation~\cite{Kraichnan1958,Kraichnan1959,Orszag,Lesieur,Frisch2001,Chakraborty2009,Ray-Review,Ray-PRF2018}.
+Nevertheless, \textit{synthetic} models still serve as useful tools to develop insights on the origins of intermittency and the curious nature of energy dissipation~\cite{Kraichnan1958,Kraichnan1959,Orszag,Lesieur,Frisch2001,Saha2008,Chakraborty2009,Ray-Review,Ray-PRF2018}.
 A particularly useful example of this is the class of cascade models known as shell models.
-Remarkably such models which have very little in common (beyond the formal structure) to the Navier-Stokes equations, are shown, for homogeneous and isotropic turbulence, to mimic the multiscaling of two-point correlation functions with remarkable accuracy and hence have, over the years, proved a remarkable testing ground for theories of various correlation functions which were inaccessible to full-scale simulations or experiments.
-In this paper, as we will see below, we resort to both full-scale DNSs of the rotating Navier-Stokes equation as well as study its shell model counterpart.
-The agreement between the two approaches serves as a useful tool to underline the extent and usefulness of modeling rotating turbulence as a low-dimensional dynamical systems model.
+Remarkably such models which have very little in common (beyond the formal structure) to the Navier--Stokes equations, are shown, for homogeneous and isotropic turbulence, to mimic the multiscaling of two-point correlation functions with remarkable accuracy and hence have, over the years, proved a remarkable testing ground for theories of various correlation functions which were inaccessible to full-scale simulations or experiments.